-Standard Downflo Evolution collectors consist of collector module, inlet box, hopper, and legs.
+Standard Downflo Evolution collectors consist of collector modules, inlet boxes, hoppers, and legs.
 The legs and hopper are assembled first and the collector is placed in position using a crane or forklift.

 Field Assembly

 Use proper equipment and adopt all safety precautions needed for servicing equipment.